-- On 18 January, 2020, the governments of Congo, Ghana, Niger, Uganda, Senegal and Togo signed a political declaration committing to take action on falsified and substandard medicines, known as the Lomé Initiative.
+- On 18 January 2020, the governments of Congo, Ghana, Niger, Uganda, Senegal and Togo signed a political declaration committing them to take action on falsified and substandard medicines, marking the launch of the Lomé Initiative.

 - The States mandated the Foundation to support the Lomé Initiative and its follow-up.

 - Undertake an audit of existing legislation to identify gaps and make recommendations on new/additional legislation rather than impose them.

 - Not duplicate but support existing relevant international agreements and the ratification of the African Medicines Agency.

 - Encourage other African states to join this initiative.

 - Implement activities through a framework agreement among the various participating states and the recommendations from an ongoing legislative audit.

 - Reduce poor-quality medicine as a first phase of a long-term commitment, which builds upon a historic commitment since the 2017 Oyo Declaration, the 2018 London Symposium and a preparatory meeting in Marrakesh in 2019.

 - Launch a youth consultation in Africa in 2021 which will be both an awareness campaign on issues related to medicines, and a call to action to find solutions against the market of falsified and substandard medicines.
 The consultation will be followed by a forum to showcase and reward the most promising projects.

 The Heads of State and their senior representatives with HE Omar Hilale, Vice-President of the Executive Board of UNICEF, Dr. Tedros Adhanom Ghebreyesus, Director-General of WHO, HRH Prince Michael of Kent, Royal Patron of the Foundation and Mr. Jean-Yves Ollivier, Founding Chairman.